hpcprofessional/service_restart_failure/README.md

+# Happy update

+The discussions were fruitful and Puppet changed they way service restarts are logged: https://tickets.puppetlabs.com/browse/PUP-8908

 # A thought experiment

 I was discussing something with a sysadmin and we determined there is an edge case where Puppet can, by failing to bounce a service (possibly through no fault of the service or Puppet), leave the system in an indeterminant state.